xsoulspace/life_hooks/packages/dp/packages/dpug_code_builder/README.md

 - Use `Dpug.classBuilder()` for widget classes
 - Use `WidgetHelpers` for common widgets
 - Use `DpugExpressionSpec` for values
-- Compare both Dart and DPUG output
+- Compare both Dart and DPug output

 7. Debugging Tests
     When tests fail, check: